-Summary: Abundance have been around a relatively long time as P2P platforms go and have commendably stuck to their values which result only offering only investments that benefit society or the environment.
-This has led to a smaller amount of projects being written, which also makes it harder to diversify (although there is a secondary market at a price).
-Rates of interest vary, but this may be worthy of consideration if you like their proposition.
+Summary of Abundance Review: Abundance have been around a relatively long time.
+They have commendably stuck to their values which result only offering only investments that benefit society or the environment.
+This has led to a smaller amount of projects being written.
+It is therefore harder to diversify (although there is a secondary market at a price).
+Rates of interest vary as well as quality of project.
+However, his may be worthy of consideration if you like their proposition.

 |Platform||Link||Target Rate (%)||My XIRR (%)||Status||Live Rating|

 |Review||Up to 7.2%||7.23%||OPEN||4/5|